wking/swc-boot-camps/Boot-Camp-Pages.md

     title: My Page
     ---

-That tells Jekyll to use the 'base' template and sets the metadata 'title' of your page, which the base template uses to set the title of the resulting HTML document.
+That tells Jekyll to use the `base` template and sets the metadata `title` of your page, which the base template uses to set the title of the resulting HTML document.

 # Syntax Highlighting